Camila Cabello, Cole Sprouse and More Stars Rock the Red Carpet at Variety's Power of Young Hollywood Party

 Cabello attended the bash in a sparkly mini dress while Sprouse looked dapper in a snazzy white suit and black shirt.
 However, they weren't the only celebrities to attend the big bash.
 The Bachelorette's Hannah Brown was also there and donned a glamorous black dress with strappy heels.
 In addition, Caelynn Miller-Keyes hit the carpet just as fans were watching her drama with Blake Horstmann unfold on Bachelor in Paradise.

-Thandie Newton, Storm Reid, Chloe Bailey, Halle Bailey, Nico Parker, Laura Marano and Zhavia Ward were also in attendance and stunned in their red-carpet ready looks.
+Thandie Newton, Storm Reid, Chloe Bailey, Halle Bailey, Nico Parker, Laura Marano and Zhavia Ward were also in attendance and stunned in their red carpet-ready looks.

 To see all the fabulous fashion, check out the gallery below.